Fawn and brindle with white markings.

 The Boxer has short and smooth coat that lies close to the body.
 Its coat requires only an occasional brushing.

-Some major concerns are cardiomyopathy, sub-aortic stenosis, and hip dysplasia.
-The Boxer is sometimes prone to epilepsy and stiffness of the spine with advanced age.
-From age eight on it is more likely to get cancer than other breeds.
-It has a tendency for allergies, also heart problems.
-This breed may drool and snore.
+Some major concerns are heart conditions, which should be checked on at regular veterinary visits, and hip dysplasia.
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+It is also a breed that is susceptible to bloat.
+From age eight on it is more likely to get cancer than other breeds, checking for lumps and regular veterinary visits will mitigate this.
+Please be ready for the fact that this breed may drool and snore.
 To minimize the risk of your Boxer developing any of the hereditary health issues, you should buy a Boxer puppy from a reputable Boxer breeder.